uuverifiers/eldarica/README.md

   <code>./eld regression-tests/horn-smt-lib/rate_limiter.c.nts.smt2</code>

+When using a binary release, one can instead also call

+  <code>java -jar dist/lazabs.jar regression-tests/horn-smt-lib/rate_limiter.c.nts.smt2</code>

+A set of examples is provided on http://logicrunch.it.uu.se:4096/~wv/eldarica, and included in the distributions directory <code>regression-tests</code>.

 You can use the script <code>eld-client</code> instead of
 <code>eld</code> in order to run Eldarica in a server-client mode,
 which significantly speeds up processing of multiple problems.